Updated July 8, 2021

 Rhode Island took a different approach when it decided to create the Renewable Energy Growth program.
 This program, which targets all renewables not just solar, requires National Grid to offer to long-term contracts with projects and offers a performance-based incentive.

 Massachusetts also has a Clean Energy Standard

 As if matters weren’t complicated enough, beginning in 2018 Massachusetts also introduced its Clean Energy Standard (CES).
 The CES is a regulation created in response the Supreme Judicial Court ruling in Kain v.
-DEP - the lawsuit to which Green Energy consumers was party.
+DEP - the lawsuit to which Green Energy Consumers was party.
+It requires that more electricity come from new renewables, including large hydroelectricity from Canada (whereas the basic RPS excludes large hydro).
 It started at 16% of retail load in 2018 and it increases by 2% every year until reaching 80% in 2050.
 The Clean Energy Standard is not part of the Renewable Portfolio Standard.
 It actually sits on top of the RPS demanding more renewable energy as seen below.
-The CES requires that more electricity come from new renewables, including large hydroelectricity from Canada (whereas the basic RPS excludes large hydro).
+The CES It is currently being reevaluated by the MA Department of Energy Resources as the percentage requirements from 2028 through 2030 are the same as the RPS for those years.